pybind/pybind11/docs/faq.rst

 1. Avoid using ``find_package(PythonInterp)`` and ``find_package(PythonLibs)``
    from CMake and rely on pybind11 in detecting Python version.
-If this is not possible CMake machinery should be called *before* including pybind11.
+If this is not possible, the CMake machinery should be called *before* including pybind11.
 2. Set ``PYBIND11_FINDPYTHON`` to ``True`` or use ``find_package(Python
    COMPONENTS Interpreter Development)`` on modern CMake (3.12+, 3.15+ better, 3.18.2+ best).
 Pybind11 in these cases uses the new CMake FindPython instead